-Both before and after the balance sheet date, the directors have been monitoring the development of the impact of COVID-19, directly on the club's business, and indirectly through the development of government policy and advice.
-Standard Club has carried out a detailed risk assessment which confirms that COVID-19 does not threaten the group's going concern.
+The directors have been monitoring the development of the impact of COVID-19, directly on the club's business, and indirectly through the development of government policy and advice.
+Standard Club continues to carry out detailed risk assessments which confirm that COVID-19 does not threaten the group's going concern.
 The main issues are as follows.